barraponto/usegit/quizzes/Quizztime.md

 [ ] By sending an email to the repository owner.
 [ ] By cloning the repository and making changes locally.
-[x] By creating a new branch, making changes, and then opening a Pull Request.
+[x] By creating a new branch on a fork, making changes, and then opening a Pull Request.
 [ ] By deleting the main repository and recreating it with new changes.

 Question 5: Which command is used to add all modified files to the staging area?